AnneMmannila/CityBikeApp/README.md

 		<java.version>8</java.version>
     </properties>

-If you want to run the project from commanline you will need maven.
+If you wish to run the project from commandline you will need maven.
 Install maven: (https://maven.apache.org/install.html).
 Then run from project directory mvn package and